Strategy

 • The fully-loaded cost per interaction at scale runs €1.30–€1.80 in Lagos, against €4–7 in the EU and €6–10 in the US.
 The gap is structural, not arbitrage — it survives wage growth, infrastructure investment, and the cost of running AI tooling on top.

-Working from GMT+1, the shift map looks like this.
-EU business hours — 08:00 to 18:00 local across most of the bloc — are covered by a single Lagos shift starting at 08:00 GMT+1, with a one-hour overlap into central European time.
-UK business hours — 08:00 to 19:00 local — are covered by the same Lagos shift, with the second half of the UK day handled by an extended shift running until 19:00–20:00 GMT+1.
-US East business hours — 08:00 to 17:00 ET — start at 13:00 GMT+1 and run to 22:00 GMT+1, which is the second Lagos shift starting at 13:00 local and running to 22:00.
+The shift map from GMT+1 reads cleanly.
+EU business hours — 08:00 to 18:00 across most of the bloc — get covered by a single Lagos shift starting at 08:00 local, with a one-hour overlap into Central European Time.
+UK business hours, 08:00 to 19:00 BST, are covered by the same shift, with the second half of the UK day handled by an extended rota running to 19:00 or 20:00 Lagos.
+US East business hours, 08:00 to 17:00 ET, start at 13:00 GMT+1 and run to 22:00 — which is the second Lagos shift, beginning at 13:00 local and finishing at 22:00.

 Lagos follow-the-sun shift coverage map — a timeline of Lagos local hours (00:00 to 24:00, GMT+1) showing three agent shifts and four client-market business-hour bands.
 Shift 1 runs 07:00 to 15:00 Lagos and covers the EU 08:00-18:00 CET and UK 08:00-19:00 BST business days.
 Shift 2 runs 13:00 to 22:00 Lagos and covers US East 08:00-17:00 ET (offset minus 5 hours) plus the US West 08:00-17:00 PT morning (offset minus 8 hours).
 Shift 3 is the contract-dependent overnight 22:00 to 07:00 follow-the-sun shift, drawn dashed to show it is engaged only when the contract demands true 24/7.
 Below the timeline sits the supervisor structure: 1:8 supervisor-to-agent ratio for tier-1 routine intents, 1:5 for complex or regulated workloads, a card listing automatic escalation triggers (customer escalation, regulated information request, suspected fraud, call duration over 2 sigma above intent median), and a separate QA function with sampling rates of 3-5% routine, 8-12% complex, 100% flagged or high-value, feeding weekly write-ups back into the next training cohort.